AdrianeSantosDev/qr-code-challenge/README.md

 ## Overview

-This project is easy, I could do it while pulling an all-nighter, honestly the hardest part was centering the div, it seem im always leaning how to do that all over again.
+This project is easy.
+I could do it while pulling an all-nighter.
+Honestly, the hardest part was centering the div.
+It seems like I'm always relearning how to do that all over again.

-### Screenshot
+### Im going to update the links soon
 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)